morethanmachines/project-harmony/specifications/introduction.md

 [RFC2119](https://datatracker.ietf.org/doc/html/rfc2119).

 ### HTTP status codes
 The response codes used in the documentation are aligned to the [http response codes](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) as maintained by the [Internet Assigned Numbers Authority](https://en.wikipedia.org/wiki/Internet_Assigned_Numbers_Authority).
+Error code use is described [here](https://github.com/morethanmachines/project-harmony/blob/47f5cba6f3938f00f0ccb58810427c98569d1abe/specifications/error_codes.md).

 ### Conventions used
 * The ordering of the members of any JSON object defined in this